-Join the Ada Lovelace Institute, the Institute for the Future of Work and international experts in algorithm accountability to explore how we can ensure that algorithmic systems and those deploying them are truly accountable.
-The event will surface different global approaches, discuss them in relation to their governance landscapes, explore possible risks and consider regulatory options.
+The Ada Lovelace Institute, the Institute for the Future of Work and international experts in algorithm accountability to explore how we can ensure that algorithmic systems and those deploying them are truly accountable.
+The event surfaces different global approaches, discusses them in relation to their governance landscapes, explores possible risks and considers regulatory options.

 Carly KindDirector, Ada Lovelace Institute